hritiksth764/BRD_CC_Fraud_Detection/README.md

 They are basically into Core & Retail Banking Features.
 They have thousands of Customers, and most of the Customers are widely using **NCB's Credit Card (Master and Visa).**

-On a Daily Basis Millions of Credit Card Transactions is being taken place.
+On a Daily Basis Millions of Credit Card Transactions are taking place.
-They main intent of NCB is to identify the fraudulent Transactions and keep close eye on Suspicious Transactions on a daily basis
+The main intent of NCB is to identify the fraudulent Transactions and keep close eye on Suspicious Transactions on daily basis

 Goal:Generate excel file having 3 sheets which contains following information